davidleon220/fullstack-developer-portfolio-david-echenagucia/README.md

   **Modern Styling**: Applied **CSS** and **CSS Modules** for a visually appealing and responsive design, enhancing the user experience.

+## 🌐 **Ver Proyecto en Vercel / View the Project on Vercel**

+Puedes ver el proyecto completo y funcional en [Vercel](https://fullstack-developer-portfolio-david-echenagucia.vercel.app/about).

+You can view the fully functional project on [Vercel](https://fullstack-developer-portfolio-david-echenagucia.vercel.app/about).

 ## 💻 **Tecnologías Utilizadas / Technologies Used**

 - **React**: Biblioteca principal para la construcción de la interfaz de usuario.